hgmiguel/ansible-kitchen-test/README.md

 ```

 ## How to use
-Is you need a general test do:
+If you need a general test do:

 ```console
 $ bundle exec kitchen